 The achievement of this impressive feat meant that for every kilowatt hour of electricity the company used, Google also purchased a kilowatt hour of renewable energy from either a wind or solar farm.
 As of today, the tech giant is planning to purchase an impressive three gigawatts of output from various renewable energy sources, an amount that is unmatched by any other corporate purchaser.
 And while that’s a huge amount of energy, Google is, needless to say, a huge company.

-Google, like many big tech firms, has a lot of data to handle, which is why it has 13 large warehouses full of servers all over the world.
+Like many other big tech firms, Google has a lot of data to handle, which is why it has 13 large warehouses full of servers all over the world.
 They host everything from Gmail emails to YouTube videos and Play Store content.
-But all of those servers require power and the vast cooling systems required do too.
+But all of those servers require power and their vast cooling systems required do, too.

-“Our ultimate goal is to create a world where everyone — not just Google — has access to clean energy,” wrote Urs Hölzle, Senior Vice President of Technical Infrastructure, in a blog post detailing the accomplishment.
+“Our ultimate goal is to create a world where everyone — not just Google — has access to clean energy,” wrote Hölzle wrote back in 2016.
+And now, the company has taken a pretty major step toward achieving that goal.

-This gives Google a juicy headline, but it is genuinely good for the environment too.
-It increases the amount of green energy that is required by the world’s grids and therefore shows there is more money in providing it.
+Still, this trade-off is genuinely good for the environment.
+It increases the amount of green energy that is required by the world’s grids and therefore signals there is more money to be made in providing it.
 That, in turn, drives prices down as competition increases and innovation is encouraged.

-In the long term too, Google says it does plan to quite literally power its entire operation with renewable sources.
-To do that, it hopes to encourage investment and development of renewable energy in areas that it operates its major data centers and offices.
+In the long term, too, Google says it does plan to quite literally power its entire operation with renewable sources.
+To do that, it hopes to encourage investment and development of renewable energy in the areas where it operates its major data centers and offices.

-It also made big improvements in the efficiency of the hardware it uses; partly through upgrades to more efficient modern hardware and also through restructuring its own business and how it moves data around.
+The company has also made big improvements in the efficiency of the hardware it uses, partly through upgrades to more efficient modern hardware but also through restructuring its own business and how it moves data around.
 Part of that will involve machine learning, which is also helping it streamline operations.
 Google suggests it may make those algorithms public in the future so other businesses can improve their energy efficiency in a similar manner.